How should you choose a business coach?

 After a year of working for myself, I reached a point where I had a clearer idea of where I wanted to go but I just wasn’t sure how to get there.
 I needed help with a range of areas in my business, including mindset, social media and branding, so I started looking for a coach who could get me on the right path.

-I spent a couple of months doing online research and speaking to other business owners, before I committed with Kirsty Carden.
+I spent a couple of months doing online research and speaking to other business owners, before I committed.
 In spite of having done research, I still felt incredibly nervous – Would I see a return on my investment?
 What if I felt no different at the end of our 3-month run?
 What if we didn’t get on when we met in person and it was all a bit awkward?

 None of those concerns became a reality thankfully but a recent conversation with a friend got me thinking about the fact that my clients are likely to feel the exact same way before they work with me.
 So, in this post, I’m suggesting some things you should consider before you work with a coach.

-Although I specialise as a content marketing coach, I think these questions apply across the board in almost any coaching scenario.
+Although I specialise in content marketing, I think these questions apply across the board in almost any coaching or mentoring scenario.

 What experience do they have?